svp-dev/mgsim/doc/mgsimdev-gfx.rst

 As described above, writing to word 0 of the control device sets a new display mode.

-If the value 0 is written to word 0, the new mode is set but the framebuffer is preserved.
+If the value 0 is written to word 0, the new mode is set but existing pixels on the output screen are preserved (up to the minimum of the old and new display sizes).

-If the value 1 is written, the new mode is set *and* the framebuffer is cleared.
+If the value 1 is written, the new mode is set *and* the output screen is cleared.

 Screen dump
 -----------

-When the current pixel mode is 32 (RGB 8-8-8), writing to control word 4 outputs the framebuffer content to an portable pixmap (PPM) image in the simulation's host environment.
+Writing to control word 4 outputs the contents of the output screen to a portable pixmap (PPM) image in the simulation's host environment.

 The value written to control word 4 further configures the screen dump, as follows: